Atee-za/Atee-za/README.md

 - 👀 I’m interested in coding, solving problems with algorthms.
 - 🌱 I’m currently learning Applications Development (3rd Year) level.
 - 💞️ Java and Python are the languages i know.
-- 💞️ I’m looking to collaborate in tech companies or any organisation that works on projects that include coding can teach some skills to fuel my career.
+- 💞️ I’m looking to collaborate in tech companies or any organization that works on projects that includes coding to gain skills to fuel my career.
 - 📫 How to reach me.
 I can be contacted at 083 861 4201 or athenkosizono@gmail.com

 <!---